 Why It’s a Wild Again Favourite

 The area is also famous for its elephant herds in winter, which come to drink from the Luvuvhu river.
 The wildlife roams without the hindrance of borders in a trans-frontier park that spans 3 countries.
 The diversity also brings a profusion of birds, with numerous sightings in what bird lovers regard as South Africa’s most rewarding birding destination.

 While comprising only about 1% of the Kruger National Park’s actual area, Pafuri contains plants and animals representing almost 75% of the Parks total diversity.

-Stay in the comfort of Return Africa’s luxury tented camp or choose to stay a little closer to nature in the more basic walking trails camp.
-Both are positioned in the idyllic setting on the banks of the Luvuvhu River.
+Stay close to nature in the walking trails camp positioned in an idyllic setting on the banks of the Luvuvhu River.

 Accomodation is in one of four Meru style tents, with exquisite attention to detail, and all the necessities for your comfort – crisp linen, an ensuite bathroom, private outdoor bucket shower with water heated to your preference.
 Nourishing meals are served three times a day in a dining spot under the trees on the banks of the Luvuvhu River, while the wildlife wanders past.
 The experience is as close to nature as you can possibly be, whilst having all creature comforts catered to.